 For even more information

-on Henryton, you can check out the Henryton Project which covers the history and dipicts the current state of the Henryton State Hospital with pictures.
+on Henryton, you can check out the Henryton Project which covers the history and dipicts the recent state of the Henryton State Hospital with pictures.
+Available at Amazon for under $15 for the paperback and under $5 for the Kindle version.

 For another read at Ghostsstory on Henryton, visit Plugs Investigation's article.